-When a concern is received by the head of school - referred to from here as the 'recipient' - they will:
+When a concern is received the person dealing with the concern is referred to from here as the 'recipient' - they will:

 - Meet with the person raising the concern within a reasonable time.
-The person raising the concern may be joined by a trade union or professional association representative - Get as much detail as possible about the concern at this meeting, and record the information.
-If it becomes apparent the concern is not of a whistleblowing nature, the recipient should handle the concern in line with the appropriate policy/procedure - Reiterate, at this meeting, that they are protected from any unfair treatment or risk of dismissal as a result of raising the concern.
+The person raising the concern may be joined by a trade union or professional association representative. - Get as much detail as possible about the concern at this meeting and record the information.
+If it becomes apparent the concern is not of a whistleblowing nature, the recipient should handle the concern in line with the appropriate policy/procedure. - Reiterate, at this meeting, that they are protected from any unfair treatment or risk of dismissal as a result of raising the concern.
 If the concern is found to be malicious or vexatious, disciplinary action may be taken (see Malicious or Vexatious section of this policy) - Establish whether there is sufficient cause for concern to warrant further investigation.
-If there is: - The recipient should then arrange a further investigation into the matter, involving the head of school and/or the proprietor if appropriate.
+If there is: - The recipient should then arrange a further investigation into the matter, involving the Head Teacher and/or the Head of School/Proprietor if appropriate.
 In some cases, they may need to bring in an external, independent body to investigate.
-In other cases, they may need to report the matter to the police - The person who raised the concern should be informed of how the matter is being investigated and an estimated timeframe for when they will be informed of the next steps
+In other cases, they may need to report the matter to the police. - The person who raised the concern should be informed of how the matter is being investigated and an estimated timeframe for when they will be informed of the next steps.